permutationlock/ztrait/doc/patterns.md

 to handle reported events.

-**Note:** There are many non-generic ways to tackle this, e.g. by using an interface struct that wraps a pointer to a specific handler implementation.
-In this article I'll just be focusing on compile-time generics, and won't be discussing whether they are actually best solution for this particular sceneario.
+**Note:** There are many non-generic ways to tackle this, e.g. by using an interface struct that wraps a type-erased pointer to a specific handler implementation.
+In this article I'll just be focusing on compile-time generics.

 ## Just use `anytype`